somex6/Darey.io-Projects/project7.md

 -	Verifying that NFS is successfully mounted:`$ df -h`
 ![](https://github.com/somex6/Darey.io-Projects/blob/main/img/project7/41-to%20verify%20that%20nfs%20export%20is%20mounted.png)

--	Updating the fstab configuration to ensure that the mount persist:`$ sudo vi /etc/fstab`
+-	Editing the fstab configuration to ensure that the mount persist:`$ sudo vi /etc/fstab`
--	Entering the following configuration:
+-	And entering the following configuration:
 `172.31.84.250:/mnt/apps /var/www nfs defaults 0 0`

 **For webserver A**